Owen Miller Player Props: Brewers vs. Tigers

 Owen Miller At The Plate

-- Miller has driven in a run twice this year, but just one in each of those games.

-- He has scored in three games this season (23.1%), but has had no multi-run games.
+- He has scored in four games this year (28.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.